syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ---
 layout: post
-title: Xamarin.Forms Chart Types
+title: Chart types
-description: What are all the different types of chart and it's properties in Essential Xamarin.forms.
+description: What are the different types of Charts available in Essential Xamarin.forms Chart.
 platform: xamarin
 control: Chart
 documentation: ug